realei/neural-search-engine/ai-search/README.md

   What this will do is if you put a prettier file inside of a project, the prettier knows "Okay! this is now when I need to run".
   Otherwise it will run on every file that you ever open in VS code, which is probably not like what you want.

+3. ESLint

+ESLint allows you to have opinions of enforce your code, where jproduce much more like syntacitcally.
+It'slike putting commas in the right places and single quotes or double quotes, spacing.
+ESLint is going to be kind of more higher lvevel more opinionated.
+It is going to be like hey we don't use arrow functions here or we only use single quotes.
+In these kinds of contexts or those kind of things, things we are enforcing like your opinion on someone else.

+ESLine and Prettier can both worry about spacing ..., you definitely only want prettier to worry about that and ESLint to worry about **more opinionated things**.

+- Install ESLint

+  `npm install -D eslint@7.18.0 eslint-config-prettier@8.1.0`

+  This is a pretty un-opinionated version of eslintconfig.
+You can make eslint config very opinionated.

+  For example, Airbnb config, adopt the standard config, there's several of them.

+- Creste `.eslintrc.json`